Xilinx/inference-server/main/_sources/example_resnet50_cpp.rst.txt

 ----------------

 This example assumes that the server is not running elsewhere and starts it locally from C++ instead.
-Creating the ``proteus::Server`` object starts the inference server backend and it stays alive as long as the object remains in scope.
+Creating the ``amdinfer::Server`` object starts the inference server backend and it stays alive as long as the object remains in scope.

 .. literalinclude:: ../examples/resnet50/vitis.cpp
     :start-after: +initialize: